rapidfish/personnummer/README.md

 Junit, Apache (commons, collections, cli), Jackson fasterxml (databind), maven-assembly-plugin.

 **How to run unit tests**
 Unit tests are based on JUnit and is automatically run upon compilation using (mvn clean install).
-It can also be ran from your favourite IDE (such as IntelliJ) or using this Maven command from terminal ...
 ```
 mvn test
 ```

 ## Project Background - Why make another project like this?
-Today there is many projects such as this one 'out there'.
-And I'm sure they can all handle Swedish personnummer in a good way.
+Nowdays, there lots of projects 'out there' and they can all handle Swedish personnummer.
+So which one should you choose?
 Way back, when I started this little project, there was virtually no competition.
-All I found was a simple script here and there.
+All I found, while searching the web, was a few simple script here and there.
-I found solutions coded in somewhat 'esoteric' languages.
-Others looked promising at first sight.
-One webpage with a form, backed up by some JavaScript wasn't even calculating the checksum correctly.
-The web page looked nice though!
-(I give them that).
+Some solutions where promising, but was often coded in some 'esoteric' language.
+Others looked promising at first, such as this webpage
+I stumbled upon.
+Having a form backed up JavaScript to calculate the checksum of a personnummer.
+The web page looked all nice and shiny (I give them that).
+However, it did'nt calculate the checksum correctly for some cases, so...

-That's why I took upon me to 'invent the wheel' once more.
-Since I'm a Java developer in my proffession the language of choice became obious.
+That's why I took upon me to 'invent the wheel' myself.
+In my proffession I am a Java developer, so the choice of implementation became obious to me.
+A couple of years later, and a low pace of developing.
+The projct has become somewhat 'mature enough' to be released to the public.

-So here I find myself, several years later, still not really finished with it.
-However, it has become somewhat mature enough, despite being a bit of a 'nerd' project, I still find it to be very stimulating and fun to develop.
+Allbeit a 'nerd' project, I still find it very stimulating and fun to develop.
-Recently I decided to get it in shape, so that it can make a contribution to the community among developers.
-...It is ok to get inspiration from this project, but plaese dont steal, just copy with pride and give credits! thats all I ask of you.

 ## More facts on Swedish Personnummer